-Our history records the Church of Christ in Saint Louis beginning in the 1930’s when Brother Adamson and his family moved to St. Louis from Arkansas and discovered that there was not a Church of Christ congregation among African Americans in the area.
+Our history recorded the Church of Christ in Saint Louis beginning in the 1930s when Brother Adamson and his family moved to St. Louis from Arkansas and discovered that there was not a Church of Christ congregation among African Americans in the area.

-The Adamson and Bickman families coordinated worship services in each other’s homes and after several months of meeting they decided to call Brother Marshall Keeble to facilitate a gospel meeting and introduce the Church of Christ to the neighboring community.
-As a result of the revival many obeyed the gospel.
-The new growth of membership was out growing the homes and a building was needed to hold worship services.
+The Adamson and Bickman families coordinated worship services in each other’s homes.
+After several months of meeting, they decided to call Brother Marshall Keeble to facilitate a gospel meeting and introduce the Church of Christ to the neighboring community.
+As a result of the revival, many obeyed the gospel.
+The new membership growth was outgrowing the homes, and a building was needed to hold worship services.

 AND THE LORD ADDED